 Spectrum Licensed areas into PTS receiver

 A PTS receiver located near a spectrum licence area boundary has the potential to receive interference from transmitters located within the spectrum licensed area.
-Similar to the case specified in section 3.3.1, coordination needs to be performed with the spectrum space to account for existing as well as potential future by the licensee.
+Similar to the case specified in section 3.3.1, coordination needs to be performed with the spectrum space to account for existing as well as potential future deployment of transmitters by the spectrum licensee.

 In many situations, there is likely to be a high level of reciprocity between the potential interference to a PTS receiver from transmitters located within the spectrum licensed area and the potential interference that a PTS transmitter may cause to receivers located within the spectrum licensed area.
 However, given the flexible nature of spectrum licences, evolution of technology over time and potential for new services to be deployed at any time, this cannot be guaranteed.